ThamyHelaysa/portfolio/v2-blog/src/posts/fixing-waapi-csp-ios-safari/index.md

 4. Open the url on iphone in safari;
 5. Then open safari on mac > Develop > My Iphone > Select the tab;

-"Thats it" :)
+Thats it :)

-Just a hundred hours of tweaking later, and *then* I could get to work properly.
+Just a hundred hours of tweaking later, and then I could get to work properly.
 And when I say "work" is actually crying over my code asking why the gods of web hated me so much to punish me this way.

 > **Note:** Despite using the localhost to debug and develop, for this case the ngrok proved to be very helpful to the resolution of this bug - as I did not had to wait Netlify to build my site on every commit to test it.
-If you want to know more you can see [the whole setup in this blog post](/using-ngrok/).
+If you want to know more you can see [the whole setup in this blog post](/blog/2025/using-ngrok-to-test-some-web-things/).

 ### The problem